stefanstranger/stefanstranger.github.io/_posts/2022-09-20-AzRESTCLIToTheRescue.md

 #endregion
 ```

-## Steps 2 & 3 Use Token to get overview of Azure Subscroptions
+## Steps 2 & 3 Use Token to get overview of Azure Subscriptions

 ```PowerShell